Creating global opportunities for Korean capital

 Networking lunch (Sponsored by HPS)

-- What is the role of asset management companies in Korea and how do they work?
+- The fiduciary duty of the asset management companies in Korea

 Panel: Investor appetite for real estate debt